 Start Building Wrapper Apps today with Canvas

 We’ve covered some important points about webview/wrapper apps in this article, and shown how Canvas makes app development easy.
 Now it’s time to get started.
-With Canvas there’s also no risk – we don’t do long term contracts and you can cancel and receive a full refund for any reason within 60 days.
+There’s no risk with Canvas.
+We don’t do long term contracts and you can cancel and receive a full refund for any reason within 60 days.

-It all starts with a consultation with one of our app experts where we walk you through the process, answer any questions you may have, and start working on a plan to bring your vision of the apps to life.
+It all starts with a consultation with one of our app experts.
+We walk you through the process, answer any questions you may have, and start working on a plan to bring your vision of the apps to life.